ShowcaseSoftwareLtd/showcase-workshop-apis/rest-api/README.md

 ## Data type

-Each data item has a "data_type" attribute which indicates to API users how to understand the data item's content.
+Each data item has a `data_type` attribute, this indicates which API the data came from.

-The values `form` and `generic` are reserved for use by Showcase Workshop.
+  - `generic`: JavaScript Data API
+  - `form`: Showcase Form
+  - `rest`: REST API

 ## Authorization